Home » Latest In: » CSP News & Analysis » Solar EOR a Big Win for GlassPoint

 With its massive energy demand and deep pockets, the oil industry turned out to be the Goldilocks customer.

 “It turned out to be significantly bigger and better than we had expected.
 The oil and gas industry is one of the largest energy consumers in the world,” said von Behrens.
-“Aside from EOR, refining is also very energy-intensive; a lot of thermal energy, usually in the form of steam, is needed to turn crude oil into the fuel that can be burned in your car.
+“Aside from EOR, refining is also very energy-intensive; it takes a lot of thermal energy, usually in the form of steam, to turn crude oil into the fuel that can be burned in your car.
 Different applications need different temperatures, but it’s all pretty well in our sweet spot.”

 Oil is found in deserts, where there is plentiful sun and the conditions are idea for solar thermal.
 The oil industry needs steam in the temperature range of GlassPoint’s “sweet spot.”
 It can use balance-sheet funding to shepherd innovative technology across “the valley of death” into full-scale operation – and to top it all off, in much of the Middle East, the natural gas it traditionally uses for EOR is expensive or scarce.